balenaltd/handbook/Scratch-Pad.md

 docker ps -a # before and after applying any fixes docker images
 ```
-Running [leech](https://github.com/resin-io/leech) also helps and we're working on improving and automating it.

 ## (can't) Swap on BTRFS
 **About the issue:** http://superuser.com/questions/539287/swapon-failed-invalid-argument-on-a-linux-system-with-btrfs-filesystem